patrickmc19/module-4-challenge/README.md

 ## What problem does it solve?

 This project is similar to what I may see on a job interview.
+This is preparing me for what coding will be like when it is my career.

 ## What did you learn?

+That sometimes less functions is more, creating too many functions that impact the core of the code can have adverse effects.

 ## What makes your project stand out?

+Clean functions that are called within other functions to simplify the coding.